 Moreover, consistently demonstrating your value to those who don't understand what you're doing can also be a source of stress for marketers.
 Working in digital marketing can be incredibly stressful, so it's important to identify the causes and address them head-on.
-To be successful in this field, you need more than just working at work; it requires a sense of pride and passion for the advertising world.
-It requires extensive knowledge of technological advances, as well as the processes that create successful advertising campaigns for customers.
+To be successful in this field, you need more than just hard work; you need a passion for the advertising world and an extensive knowledge of technological advances and processes that create successful campaigns for customers.
 However, this requires the ability to handle a large amount of stress or to control your actions in a way that thwarts stress.

-For example, you may be concerned about how Google Analytics statistics are being profiled.

-Maybe you're angry with Facebook for limiting the reach of your organic page, or maybe the post you wrote recently doesn't rank in Google Search.
+For example, you may be concerned about how Google Analytics statistics are being profiled or frustrated with Facebook for limiting the reach of your organic page.
 According to the Workfront study, one in four marketers said they experience high stress on a daily basis.
-One of the most shocking facts is that marketing companies that reported being overworked also claimed not to have enough staff.
-These critical marketing company conditions can lead to missed deadlines, lack of direction, and the dire need to increase stress throughout the office.
+Additionally, marketing companies that reported being overworked also claimed not to have enough staff, leading to missed deadlines, lack of direction, and increased stress throughout the office.
 Anita is a long-time marketer of tech startups and has had the great fortune of driving marketing programs through the early stages of a startup to IPO and acquisition.

-From what I read, it's very different from the much more popular aspects of marketing, such as seo, content, campaigns, product, analytics.
+She has noticed that it's very different from the much more popular aspects of marketing, such as SEO, content creation, campaigns, product development, and analytics.
 Within marketing teams, there are some departments that feel the pressure more than others, according to the latest surveys.
 More than half of all marketers have reported feeling unhappy when they need to prove their worth to those who don't understand exactly what they're doing.
-Yes, keep abreast of the millions of updates happening in all areas of the digital marketing world, but put your main focus and research on perfecting the art of your niche.
+Yes, it's important to stay up-to-date with all the changes happening in digital marketing, but it's also important to focus on perfecting your niche.

-After reviewing the survey statistics mentioned above, you may not ask us if marketing is a stressful job.
+After reviewing the survey statistics mentioned above, it's clear that marketing can be a stressful job.
 The most important thing MOPS does (after making sure trains run on time) is to ensure that marketing activities and interactions are attributable to revenue.
-It has become difficult to balance the personal and professional lives of marketers, as they receive work calls directly on their phones.
+It has become difficult to balance personal and professional lives due to work calls directly on phones.
 As others have pointed out, it's often strongly associated with the marketing automation tool, especially if you're new to the role.

-There has always been a heated debate about marketing jobs, as there are always questions such as whether marketing is a stressful career, if marketing jobs are stressful.
+There has always been a heated debate about marketing jobs, as there are always questions such as whether marketing is a stressful career or if marketing jobs are stressful.
 To create successful advertising campaigns, marketers require extensive knowledge and technological advancements.
 Spending quality time with family and friends is very useful for coping with work stress in a marketing job.